 – The Cafeneon, popular with the locals (opposite Taverna Aptera) is open for drinks and delicious local snacks.

 – (Free Wi-Fi is now available at the tavernas in the village square)

 Kyani Akti (Blue Beach)

 This is about 4 km.
 Just beyond Kalami, on the road to Kalives.
 About 1km after the cafeneion a take the small turning left, after the big bend (easily missed!), when this road forks take the right fork, through tall bamboo to the beach.
 A river runs down to the sea, and there is a good (inexpensive) taverna.
 The beach is popular on Sundays with local people but uncrowded on other days.

 Is reached by a particularly pretty drive along the coast from Kalives, with beautiful views across the bay en-route.
 As it is a bay, it is a good place to go to on windy days.
 The first part of the beach has shallow sea and is suitable for small children.
-There are many tavernas to choose from.
-Almerida is however a more ’commercial’ than other nearby villages and towns.
+There are many tavernas to choose from and watersports available.

 Other beaches close to Aptera :-